Camping

 Getting to Your Campground

 • Free overnight parking is available for campers parking in Hingham Shipyard.
-Arrive early pick up a parking pass.
+Arrive early pick up a parking pass from the camping office.

 • Hingham Shipyard can also be accessed by MBTA ferry from Boston or 220 bus from Quincy Center, with connection to the MBTA Red Line.